Populating the upper black hole mass gap through stellar collisions in young star clusters

 Finally, in several of the simulations computed in this study, we demonstrated the formation of very massive stars in excess of $1000\,M_{\odot}$ that may ultimately directly collapse into IMBHs of comparable mass.
 IMBHs have long been a hotly debated topic due to their potential role in not only GC dynamics \citep[e.g.,][]{Greene2019} but also in cosmology and galaxy formation, as they could be the seeds for the supermassive BHs observed at the centers of most galaxies \citep[e.g.,][]{Katz2015}.
 In spite of the inherent interest in these objects, observational evidence for the presence of an IMBH in any GC, either from X-ray and radio observations \citep[e.g.,][]{Tremou2018} or from dynamical measurements \citep[e.g.,][]{Feldmeier2013,Lutz2011,Noyola2010, Perera2017} remains controversial \citep[e.g.,][]{Gieles2018,Zocchi2019}.
 Nonetheless, the role that IMBHs, if present, may play in the production of GW sources \citep[e.g.,][]{Amaro-Seoane2007,Mandel2008,MacLeod2016b,Fragginskoc2018,Fragione2020, MariaHolz2020}, high-energy transients such as tidal disruption events \citep[e.g.,][]{Rosswog2009,MacLeod2014,MacLeod2016b,Fragleiginskoc2018}, and GC dynamics more broadly is a rich topic that we hope to explore in more detail within the scope of \texttt{CMC} in a later study.

 \acknowledgements{This work was supported in part by NSF Grant AST-1716762 at Northwestern University.
+KK is supported by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-2001751.
 MS acknowledges funding from the European Union’s Horizon 2020 research and innovation programme under the Marie-Sk\l{}odowska-Curie grant agreement No. 794393.
 SC acknowledges support of the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.02-0200.
 GF acknowledges support from a CIERA Fellowship at Northwestern University.
 CR was supported by an ITC Postdoctoral Fellowship from Harvard University.
-This work used computing resources at CIERA funded by NSF PHY-1726951}
+This work used computing resources at CIERA funded by NSF PHY-1726951.}